 Having earned a first place in powerlifting in her hometown of Brisbane, QLD this powerlifter turned bodybuilder and beauty icon is a poster girl for strong women.

-Meg reflects the Bulk ethos of hard work, breaking molds and always striving for more as she prepares to conquer the stage in her first ever bodybuilding competition.
+Meg reflects the Bulk ethos of hard work, breaking moulds and always striving for more as she prepares to conquer the stage in her first-ever bodybuilding competition.
 Be sure to check out her progress below and stay in the loop.

 I’m a Gold Coast native, personal trainer and flexible dieting enthusiast.

 I enjoy challenging my mental and physical strength and after just placing first in my weight division at my first Powerlifting Australia meet, I have embarked on a bodybuilding competition prep this year.

 I am passionate about helping everyday people embrace training and nutrition.
 My fondness for Bulk Nutrients developed years ago when I felt like I’d struck gold in my discovery of a supplement brand that worked well with my student budget.
 You’ll often find me preaching how simple it can be to better your lifestyle, and supplementation is just another gateway to making your health overhaul just that little bit easier.

 My current favourite Bulk Nutrients products are the Nutty Delight Protein Matrix+ and Micellar Casein at night with Cinnamon Toast Crunch cereal and blueberries!